NBA players ‘disappointed’ and ‘speechless’ after Breonna Taylor ruling

-Kentucky Attorney General Daniel Cameron (R) said Wednesday that the officers’ use of force was justified because Taylor’s boyfriend, Kenneth Walker, had fired a weapon first.
+Kentucky Attorney General Daniel Cameron (R) said Wednesday that the officers’ use of force was justified because Taylor’s boyfriend, Kenneth Walker, fired a weapon first.
 Walker has disputed that account.
-Hankison was indicted with three counts of wanton endangerment in the first degree for shooting into a neighboring apartment, while the two other officers were not charged with any crimes.
+Hankison was indicted on three counts of wanton endangerment in the first degree for shooting into a neighboring apartment; the two other officers were not charged with any crimes.

 Numerous NBA stars, including Los Angeles Lakers forward LeBron James and Los Angeles Clippers forward Paul George, repeatedly mentioned Taylor’s shooting as a major point of advocacy once the NBA bubble opened at Disney World in July.
 Players honored Taylor’s memory with T-shirts and custom sneakers, and they directly asked for the officers in the case to be arrested on numerous occasions.
 During one interview, George told reporters he would not address basketball questions and would only discuss Taylor’s case.

 “We want the cops arrested who committed that crime,” James said in late July.
 “As one of the leaders of this league, I want her family to know and the state of Kentucky to know that we feel for her and we want justice.
 That’s what it’s all about.
 What’s right is right, and what’s wrong is wrong.
-This is a wrong situation that’s going on in my eyes.”
+This is a wrong situation that’s going on, in my eyes.”

+James did not speak with reporters Wednesday, but he said in an Instagram post addressed to Taylor that he was “so, so sorry” that she didn’t “receive justice.”

-Los Angeles Lakers guard Danny Green told reporters Wednesday that James had texted the grand jury’s findings to his teammates, who were preparing to have a team meeting in between Game 3 and Game 4 of the Western Conference finals.
+Lakers guard Danny Green told reporters Wednesday that James texted the grand jury’s findings to his teammates, who were preparing to have a team meeting between Games 3 and 4 of the Western Conference finals.

 “Nobody was really happy about it,” Green said.
 “It was disappointing.
 I guess in a sense something was done, but it wasn’t enough.
 Most guys thought it was definitely not enough. … Prayers out to her family.
-We’re still thinking of them, we’re still seeking justice for them as well as many others. … We need a lot more progress made than what has been today.”
+We’re still thinking of them.
+We’re still seeking justice for them as well as many others. … We need a lot more progress made than what has been today.”

 Multiple players on the Denver Nuggets, including Jamal Murray and Jerami Grant, have spoken out on behalf of Taylor’s family while competing in the bubble.
-Murray wore a tribute to Taylor and George Floyd on his sneakers during the playoffs.
+Murray wore a tribute to Taylor and George Floyd on his sneakers earlier in the playoffs.

 “In life, you find things that hold value to you,” Murray told TNT during the first round of the playoffs.
 “Things to fight for.
 We found something worth fighting for as an NBA, as a collective unit.
 I use these shoes as a symbol to keep fighting.
 These shoes give me life.
 Even though these people are gone, they help me find strength.”